mulesoft-assets/template-sfdc2sfdc-lead-migration/README.md

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to synchronize leads between two Salesfoce orgs.
+As a Salesforce admin I want to synchronize leads between two Salesforce orgs.

-This Anypoint Template should serve as a foundation for the process of migrating leads from one Salesfoce instance to another, being able to specify filtering criterias and desired behaviour when a lead already exists in the destination org.
+This Anypoint Template should serve as a foundation for the process of migrating leads from one Salesforce instance to another, being able to specify filtering criteria and desired behavior when a lead already exists in the destination org.

 As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in  Input, Process and On Complete stages.
 During the Input stage the Anypoint Template will go to the SalesForce Org A and query all the existing Leads that match the filter criteria.
 During the Process stage, each SFDC Lead will be filtered depending on, if it has an existing matching lead in the SFDC Org B and if the last updated date of the later is greater than the one of SFDC Org A.
 The last step of the Process stage will group the leads and create them in SFDC Org B.
-Finally during the On Complete stage the Anypoint Template will both otput statistics data into the console and send a notification email with the results of the batch excecution.
+Finally during the On Complete stage the Anypoint Template will both output statistics data into the console and send a notification email with the results of the batch execution.
 In any event the Anypoint Template can be configure to also move over the Account to which the Lead is related.
-The application can either, create the Account if it doesn't exitis, assing the Lead to a pre existing Account in Salesforce instance B, or do nothing in what regards to the Account.
+The application can either, create the Account if it doesn't exists, assign the Lead to a pre-existing Account in Salesforce instance B, or do nothing in what regards to the Account.

 # Run it! <a name="runit"/>